jat9292/fhe-cfmm/README.md

 pnpm fhevm:stop
 ```

-# Modifications done to the original ERC20Encrypted:
+# Modification done to the original ERC20Encrypted:

-- added a privileged role "Decryptor" : the owner can add or remove decryptors accounts which are able to decrypt any
-  encrypted balance, by calling a new version of _balanceOf_ - note: this function is now overloaded!
 - added an overflow check on totalSupply Note : ERC20 is maybe not the best naming convention, as the token is not 100%
   adhering to the ERC20 standard (see comments in the `ERC20Encrypted` contract)